telerik/ajax-docs/controls/grid/hierarchical-grid-types-and-load-modes/how-to/multi-row-edit/selection-only-for-master-table-in-hierarchical-grid.md

 ---
 title: Multi-row edit/selection only for master table in hierarchical grid
-page_title: Multi-row edit/selection only for master table in hierarchical grid | UI for ASP.NET AJAX Documentation
+page_title: Multi-row edit/selection only for master table in hierarchical grid | RadGrid for ASP.NET AJAX Documentation
 description: Multi-row edit/selection only for master table in hierarchical grid
 slug: grid/hierarchical-grid-types-and-load-modes/how-to/multi-row-edit/selection-only-for-master-table-in-hierarchical-grid
 tags: multi-row,edit/selection,only,for,master,table,in,hierarchical,grid